Xilinx/Vitis_Libraries/docs/src/guide/bloom_filter/bloom_filter.rst

    :maxdepth: 1

-This document describes the structure and execution of bloom filter module, implemented as :ref:`dynamicEval <cid-xf::database::bfGen>` function.
+This document describes the structure and execution of bloom filter module, implemented as :ref:`bloomFilter <cid-xf::database::bfGen>` function.

 The structure of ``bloomFilter`` is described as below.
 The primitive have two function which are ``bv-update`` and ``bv-check``.
 It takes BRAM or URAM as internal storage for bloom filter vectors.